anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/WORKSHOP_GUIDE.md

 - How to implement GitOps for VM management
 - ArgoCD configuration and application management
 - Git-based workflow for infrastructure changes
-- Automated drift detection and correction
+- Manual drift detection and correction
 - Disaster recovery using GitOps principles
 - Environment promotion strategies
 - Multi-environment deployments using branch-based strategies